Private Student Loans for March 2023

 In some instances, people defer their loans, pausing their monthly payments while they go back to school, search for work or deal with economic hardship.
 While temporarily deferring student loan payments can prevent you from becoming delinquent on your loans, it can also cause your loan balance to increase.

-Depending on the type of loans you have, such as unsubsidized federal loans or private loans, interest will continue to accrue on your loan during deferment.
-That growing interest can cause your overall balance to increase and result in a higher total loan cost.
-Once you start making payments again, you could end up with a bigger bill.
+Depending on the type of loans you have, interest will continue to accrue on your loan during deferment.
+This is the case with unsubsidized federal loans and most private loans, for example.
+That growing interest can cause your overall balance to increase and result in a higher total loan cost — once you start making payments again, you could end up with a bigger bill.

 How to lock in your monthly payment

-If monthly payment fluctuations make it difficult for you to manage your student loans, there are two ways to get a fixed interest rate and a set monthly payment.
+If payment fluctuations make it difficult for you to manage your student loans, you can consider ways to get a fixed interest rate and a set monthly payment:

 1. Switch to a standard repayment plan

-While your payments might be higher, they’ll stay constant for the length of your repayment.
-And, since you’re paying off your loans faster, you’ll pay less in interest than under longer repayment plans where higher interest amounts will accrue.
+While your payments might be higher, they’ll stay constant, and since you’re paying off your loans faster, less interest will have time to accrue.

-If you have private student loans with a variable interest rate, you can refinance them into a new loan if you qualify.
-By refinancing, you take out a new loan for the amount of your old one, paying your old debt off and working with a new lender.
+If you have private student loans with a variable interest rate, you can refinance them into a new loan — if you qualify.
+With student loan refinancing, you take out a new loan for the amount of your old one, paying your old debt off and working with a new lender.

 When you refinance, you can choose a fixed interest rate loan and decide to extend or shorten repayment term.
-Depending on the terms you choose, including the interest rate and length of the new loan, refinancing your student loans could help you save money, too.
+By shopping around, you may be able to find a student loan refinance lender willing to give you a better rate, helping you save money.

-For more information about managing your loans, here’s how to decide if refinancing is for you.
+For more information about managing your loans, see our guide on how to decide if refinancing is for you.

 Other options to lower payments